Jalqabaie/data-sourcing-challenge/README.md

 I referenced in-class acitivities as well as the documentations for building both the NYT and TMDB urls.

 # Accessing NYT API
-I was provided with the base url and the querty parameters which I used to build my query url.
+I was provided with the base url and the query parameters which I used to build my query url.

 I followed the instruction given in the starter code file and on bootcamp spot to create a for loop for the results retrieved from NYT API.
 - What I did was creat a loop through pages (0-19).